 - A special medical assessment known as a functional capacity evaluation

 Of these, the functional capacity evaluation is the strongest.
 It’s a test designed to directly measure your ability to carry out basic, daily tasks.
 When you perform the evaluation, a doctor will assess how well you can stand, walk, and use your hands.
-They will also evaluate mental factors such as concentration, memory and ability to work with others.
-The result is a snapshot showing all limitations on your ability to work.

 Many doctors are not familiar with functional capacity tests or the SSDI process.
 We can help you see a doctor who performs these tests regularly and get you the documentation you need.